LivePersonInc/knowledge-center-archive/_release/October 2019/week of October 28th.md

 * **Send and receive images**

   Agents can view the images that consumers send through social channels, and respond to conversations with images as well.
-* **Self-service tools**

-  Self-service tools like intent builder, LiveIntent dashboard that brands can use to build and analyze intents where data can be used to inform automations in Conversation Builder, routing in Maven AI and business decisions in real-time.
 * **Implementation**

   Access to professional services (ETS) for implementation.